AYUSHs799/IITGN_CS431/Assignment_2 Buffer_Overflow/Readme.md

 # 1. Introduction
-In this assignment, we will explore buffer overflow vulnerabilities, in the context of a web server called zookws.
+In this assignment, we will explore buffer overflow vulnerabilities, in the context of a web server called ```zookws```.
 The zookws web server runs a simple python web application, zoobar, with which users transfer credits between each other.
 You will find buffer overflows in the zookws web server code, write exploits for the buffer overflows to inject code into the server over the network, and figure out how to bypass non-executable stack protection.

 You may need to familiarize yourself with certain aspects of the C language, x86 assembly language, gdb, etc. as part of this assignment.
 Detailed familiarity with many different pieces of infrastructure is needed to understand attacks and defenses in realistic situations: security weaknesses often show up in corner cases, and so you need to understand the details to craft exploits and design defenses for those corner cases.
 These two factors (new infrastructure and details) can make the labs time consuming.
 You should start immediately and work on them daily for some limited time, instead of trying to do all exercises in a single shot just before the deadline.
 Take the time to understand the relevant details.